 - Sales: a breakdown of items sold and earnings on each store for Premium clients with affiliate programs only

-- Streaming: an overview of the streaming activity (currently only for Pandora in the US)
+- Streaming: an overview of the streaming activity for Pro, Business, and Premium clients only

 The header at the top of the Insights page indicates the name and the type of link you are looking at.

-The overview page offers a high-level glance at link activity and performance over time.
+The summary page offers a high-level glance at link activity and performance over time.
 You can hover over each metric to get a definition of what it measures at the information “i”.

 A list of definitions is also offered below: